junwatu/grid-sound-ambient/blogs/README.md

 | `GET`  `/api/music/history`      | **View History** modal                    | Load saved generations
 | `GET`  `/audio/<filename>`       | Audio players in results/history        | Stream ambient music from server

 The client data returned from the server is JSON.
-It contains all the data needed for the UI, from music prompt, music brief to audio metadata such as audio path and filename.
+It contains all the data needed for the UI, from music prompt, music brief, to audio metadata such as audio path and filename.

 ![json data](images/client-data.png)

-One thing to note here is that OpenAI model is being used to generate music brief AND the music prompt.
-What's the different? please, read the next section.
+One thing to note here is that the OpenAI model is being used to generate music brief AND the music prompt.
+What's the difference?
+Please, read the next section.

 ### Result UI

-Other than user input for IoT data snapshot, after succesfully generated ambient music the result user interface will render:
+Other than user input for IoT data snapshot, after successfully generating ambient music, the result user interface will render:

 1. Generated music prompt (+ Music bried details)
 2. Music player, it's information, and the download link.